zackarno/ssd_aok/README.md

     the master settlement should replace the “new settlement” put 1, otherwise 2.
 This file will then need to be read back into the script.
-Additionally, cleaning log entries will need to be added for any record in which a 1 was perscribed to action.
+Additionally, cleaning log entries will need to be added for any record in which a 1 was prescribed to action.

 2. The preferred option: The code below can be used to interactively assess the matched settlements in the R environment.
 When running